DCAN-Labs/hbcd-docs-internal/docs/workflows/qc.md

   <span class="arrow">▸</span>
 </div>
 <div class="collapsible-content">
-<p>Pre-release data QC is performed via the Lasso Pre-Release System and involves the following:
+<p>LORIS and Lasso obtain final sign-off from Workgroups on datasets in their release-ready form with <a href="https://docs.hbcdstudy.org/latest/changelog/versions/R1/#exclusion-criteria-filters">applied filters</a> and known issues are documented.
+Pre-release data QC is performed via the Lasso Pre-Release System and involves the following:
 <ul>
 <li>All SMEs review data in Lasso pre-release system and sign off prior to public release  <ul>
 <li>Instrument scoring, mins/maxes/BIV   </li>